3 Best Day Trips to Oak Alley Plantation from New Orleans

 Oak Alley Plantations| ©RENE RAUSCHENBERGER

-In addition to its historical significance, Oak Alley's main attraction is its magnificent natural scenery.
+In addition to its historical significance, Oak Alley's main attraction is its magnificent natural landscape.

-The charm of walking among the towering trees and getting to take the best photographs and enjoy the delightful weather and fresh scent of nature.
-For that reason it is of great importance to choose carefully the best time to travel.
+The charm of walking among the towering trees, taking the best photographs, and enjoying the delightful climate and fresh scent of nature.
+For this reason, it is very important to choose the best time to travel carefully.

-The best months to visit New Orleans centre around April, May and June, at least in terms of weather.
+The best months to visit New Orleans are April, May, and June, at least in terms of climate.

-For a tour of Oak Alley, we recommend June, when the rains have brought the greenery to its peak and the tunnel of oaks, one of the main icons of this place, is at its best.
+For a tour of Oak Alley, we recommend June, when the rains have brought the greenery to its peak and the oak tunnel, one of the main icons of this place, is at its most beautiful.

-It's also a good time to take a culinary tour of New Orleans and sample some local recipes.
+It is also a good time of year to take an exquisite gastronomic tour of New Orleans and sample some local recipes.

-During this month the warm temperatures ensure more wildlife activity and crocodile sightings are guaranteed.
+During this month, the warm temperatures ensure greater wildlife activity, so alligator sightings are guaranteed.

-Visits to OAK Alley Plantation are suitable for all ages so you can easily add it to your list of things to see and do in New Orleans with children.
+Visits to the Oak Alley Plantation are suitable for all ages, so you can easily add it to your list of things to see and do in New Orleans with children.

-In fact, it's a stroller-friendly space almost everywhere, except for the garden areas where the terrain is more rustic.
-Children under 3, who can ride on their parents' lap, are free on most tours.
+In fact, it is accessible for pushchairs throughout most of the site, except for the areas of the gardens where the terrain is more rugged.
+Children under 3, who can ride on their parents' laps, are free on most tours.

-The green areas are amazing and will leave young children delighted, with plenty of space to play outdoors in a real paradise.
-But I don't recommend you sign them up for the tour inside the house, as it can get a bit monotonous for them.
+The green areas are incredible and will delight young children, with plenty of space to play outdoors in a true paradise.
+However, I don't recommend signing them up for the tour inside the house, as they may find it a bit monotonous.
 On the other hand, there is plenty to explore outside, so it is still a highly recommended visit.

-For older children it is a perfect opportunity to learn a lot of valuable details about the era of slavery in the United States, the running of the large plantations and much more about the history of this country.
+For older children, it is a perfect opportunity to learn a lot of valuable details about the era of slavery in the United States, the management of large plantations and much more about the history of this country.

-They will really enjoy the inside tour and will have the opportunity to ask questions to the guides, who will be happy to answer them, so be sure to sign them up!
+They will enjoy the indoor tour and have the opportunity to ask questions to the guides, who will be happy to answer them.
+Don't forget to sign them up!

 Reviews from other travellers